fbpx

 Valleys are the places where two roof decks slope toward one another, creating a low line that looks like a valley between two mountains.

 Water flows into the valleys on your roof the same way rivers wind through mountain valleys.
-Valleys, as you’d imagine, are a prime target for water penetration.
+Therefore, valleys are prime targets for water penetration.

-Metal valley flashing is installed over the underlayment, but under the edges of the shingles.
+Metal valley flashing is installed over the underlayment but under the edges of the shingles.
 In this “open valley” style, the shingles over each section of the roof do not touch.
-They are installed to overlap and form a gap that exposes the valley flashing.
+They’re installed to overlap and form a gap that exposes the valley flashing.
 This allows water to run off the edges of each roof, into the valley flashing, and down to the gutters.

 Valley flashing is visible from the ground.
-Some homeowners choose a unique color of valley flashing to add a striking contrast to the color of their shingles.
+Some homeowners choose a unique color to add a striking contrast to the color of their shingles.

 Chimney Flashing